Gig Young: Teacher's Pet and second Oscar nomination

 George Seaton saw Young on Broadway and cast him as a tipsy but ultimately charming intellectual in Teacher's Pet (1958), starring Clark Gable and Doris Day.
 It earned Young a second Best Supporting Actor Oscar nomination.
 Young was promptly reunited with Day in an MGM comedy, The Tunnel of Love (1958), though still the second male lead – after Richard Widmark.
 Also at MGM, he appeared with Shirley MacLaine and David Niven in Ask Any Girl (1959).
 Young had a change of pace in a Clifford Odets drama starring Rita Hayworth, The Story on Page One (1959), although he was still the second male lead, to Anthony Franciosa.

 On TV he appeared in a 1959 Twilight Zone episode titled "Walking Distance".
-He had some excellent parts – all male leads – in TV adaptations of The Philadelphia Story (1959), The Prince and the Pauper, Ninotchka (1960), and The Spiral Staircase (1961).
+He had some parts – all male leads – in TV adaptations of The Philadelphia Story (1959), The Prince and the Pauper, Ninotchka (1960), and The Spiral Staircase (1961).
 He guest-starred on The Alfred Hitchcock Hour and Kraft Suspense Theatre.

 Young returned to Broadway with Under the Yum-Yum Tree (1960–61), which ran for 173 performances, originating the role later played by Jack Lemmon on film.
 Some announced film projects fell through, so he instead played second lead in another movie with Day, That Touch of Mink (1962), as Cary Grant's best friend.
 He was Elvis Presley's boxing promoter in Kid Galahad (1962) and lost Sophia Loren to Anthony Perkins in Five Miles to Midnight (1962).
 After supporting Kirk Douglas in For Love or Money (1963), he was given a rare male lead in MGM's A Ticklish Affair (1963) as Shirley Jones' love interest.